 What's the fastest way to cut inference spend if we're already over budget?

 In order of implementation speed: (1) Enable prompt caching on stable system prompts — takes hours, saves 40–80% on input tokens for high-repetition context.
 (2) Add context compression between agent steps — pass structured summaries of prior results instead of full conversation transcripts.
+Research shows up to 57% token reduction on individual long-horizon tasks with maintained accuracy.
 (3) Audit model assignments — identify any task classes currently running on Opus that your own benchmark data shows Sonnet handles adequately.
 These three steps together typically reduce spend by 50–70% without any product-visible changes.

 When should the agent warn vs. downgrade vs. return a partial result?